EndPointCorp/end-point-blog/2015/03/18/advanced-product-filtering-in-ecommerce.html.md

 One thing to consider before coding are the business rules pertaining to filter option exclusivity.
 If a product is assigned to one filter option, can it also have another filter option for that same filter type?
 IE, if a product is marked as blue, can it also be marked as red?
 When a user filters by color, can they filter to select products that are both blue and red?
 Or, if a product is is blue, can it not have any other filter options for that filter?
 In the case of Paper Source product filtering, we went with the former, where filter options are not exclusive to each other.

 A real-life example of filter non-exclusivity is how [Paper Source](http://www.papersource.com/) filters [wedding invitations](http://www.papersource.com/personalized/wedding-invitations.html).
 Products are filtered by print method and style.
-Because some products have multiple print methods and styles, non-exclusivity allows a user to narrow down to a specific combination of filter options, e.g. a wedding invitation that is both tagged as "foil &amp; embossed" and "vintage".
+Because some products have multiple print methods and styles, non-exclusivity allows a user to narrow down to a specific combination of filter options, e.g. a wedding invitation that is both tagged as "foil & embossed" and "vintage".

 <img border="0" src="/blog/2015/03/18/advanced-product-filtering-in-ecommerce/image-2.png"/>